 - Typing Test; FREE Typing tutor at Learn 2 Type for Kids - this Web site that helps kids master the skills of touch typing.
 The interactive exercises in this Kids Typing Tutor automatically adjust to your child’s skill level.
 The better they get, the more challenging the Typing exercises become.

-- Read, Write and Type, from Talking Fingers (previously published by The Learning Company), is a combination program, merging the teaching of phonics-based reading skills with an introduction to typing.
+- Read, Write and Type, from Talking Fingers (previously published by The Learning Company), are a combination program, merging the teaching of phonics-based reading skills with an introduction to typing.

 - Sense-Lang.org offers a typing program, on-line tutor including typing on a DVORAK keyboard.
 This is a free program with 15 lessons.
 It will time you and provide an auditory clue if your typing is not correct.
 It will also provide some statistics.
 Pretty straight forward.